Other Names ? |

 Coat Texture Long, straight coat feathers on the legs, ears, chest, belly and tail. |

-Puppies 6-8 pups per litter. |
+Puppies 6-8 pups per litter |

 Recognition Continental Kennel Club American Kennel Club United Kennel Club New Zealand Kennel Club American Pet Registry Fédération Cynologique Internationale Canadian Kennel Club National Kennel Club |